 We solve for the best price that a monitor VC and a founder-friendly VC can offer conditional on type of equity.
 The parties understand the type of equity impacts choice of strategy and will factor it into the pricing of participating preferred and common stock.
+Because we assume there are many VCs trying to finance a small number of startups, the Founder will receive the if she were risk neutral.
+In the world of theory, one might imagine financing contracts tailored to fit each founder's specific level of risk-aversion.
+We do not claim that VC preferred stock accomplishes this level of founder-specific tailoring.
+Moreover, the mix of economic rights created by preferred stock is merely one way to create a convex founder payout.
+For example, the VC could purchase a mix of debt and equity or grant the founders stock options instead of stock.
+Even so, it is worth drawing attention to VC's use of preferred stock as a strategy to encourage founders to take bigger risks, as it highlights an independent explanation for why VCs use preferred stock.

-Because we assume there are many VCs trying to finance a small number of startups, the Founder will receive the surplus and the VC will receive an expected payout equal to its investment.
+surplus and the VC will receive an expected payout equal to its investment.
 We assume the discount rate is zero.

 Continuing the hypothetical above, we first solve for the price of equity in the Series B conditional on the initial state of nature.
-Knowing how the Series B will be priced for each $i \in \{0, 1\}$ , we can then determine how much equity the VC will need to receive in the Series A. Since the hypothetical does not specify how many shares are outstanding, the term "price" may be a little confusing.
+Knowing how the Series B will be priced for each $i \in \{0, 1\}$, we can then determine how much equity the VC will need to receive in the Series A. Since the hypothetical does not specify how many shares are outstanding, the term "price" may be a little confusing.
 For our purposes, "price" is the amount of money needed to buy a given percentage of the firm's equity.
 Our goal is to see how price competition between different types of VCs impacts the Founder's expected welfare.

 We start with the pricing of participating preferred.
-A founder-friendly VC will set its Series B ownership fraction ( $\delta_2$ ) so that the Series B investment has expected value equal to the amount invested (\$10M).
-We can define $\delta_2$ conditional on the initial state of nature, so that:
+A founder-friendly VC will set its Series B ownership fraction (δ_2) so that the Series B investment has expected value equal to the amount invested (\$10M).
+We can define δ_2 conditional on the initial state of nature, so that:142

 When i=0

 $$\rightarrow$$

-10 = (.5)(10 + $\delta_2$ \30),
+10 = (.5)(10 + δ_2 30),

-$\delta_2$ = 33.3%
+δ_2 = 33.3%

-When i=1 $\rightarrow$ 10 = (.5)(10 + $\delta_2$ \130)
+When i=1 \rightarrow 10 = (.5)(10 + δ_2 130)

-$\delta_2$ = 7.7%
+δ_2 = 7.7%

-Since $\pi_i$ =0.5 and $\pi_j$ =0.5, we can now price the Series A investment.
-VC needs to set its Series A ownership fraction ( $\delta_1$ ) so that:
+Since $\pi_i=0.5$ and $\pi_j=0.5$, we can now price the Series A investment.
+VC needs to set its Series A ownership fraction (δ_1) so that: